 What is being done to address safety

 We continue to focus on the enforcement of criminal activity, increasing street cleaning/addressing litter issues, and connecting people who need help with support services.
 We work closely with numerous partners including the Kelowna RCMP, Downtown Kelowna Association and Interior Health to balance the security needs of all residents in our community.
-Check out this fact sheet that provides an overview of the actions the City and some of its partners are doing this summer to ensure that Kelowna remains a vibrant, clean and safe place to live and visit.
+Check out this fact sheet that provides an overview of the actions the City and some of its partners have taken to ensure that Kelowna remains a vibrant, clean and safe place to live and visit.